-Spinco intends to hire permanent executives with development and master planned community expertise to complement its existing strong operational management team in its master planned community segment.
-Its financial results and ability to compete as a standalone entity will suffer if it is unable to attract, integrate or retain qualified executives to serve as its permanent executive management team.
-In the interim, it is expected that Spinco will enterinto a short-term management agreement with an experienced commercial real estatemanagement company that will provide necessary management services until permanent executives can be identified and assume new rolesSpinco has entered into the Management Services Agreement with Brookfield Advisors.
-Brookfield Advisors and its affiliates have extensive experience in real estate development, particularly the master planned community business and is an experienced developer, owner and operator of premier office properties in the downtown cores of high-growth North American cities.
-During this interim period, Spinco will be heavily reliant on the interim managerBrookfield Advisors, which will have significant discretion as to the implementation and execution of Spinco's business strategies and risk management practices.
-Spinco's operational success and ability to execute its business strategy will depend significantly upon the satisfactory performance of these services by the interim real estate management companyBrookfield Advisors until permanent management is in place.
+Spinco intends to hire permanent executives with development and master planned community expertise to complement its existing strong management team.
+Its financial results and ability to compete as a stand-alone entity will suffer if it is unable to attract, integrate or retain qualified executives to serve as its permanent executive management team.
+In the interim, it is expected that Spinco will enter into a short-term management agreement with an experienced commercial real estate management company that will provide necessary management services until permanent executives can be identified and assume new roles.
+During this interim period, Spinco will be heavily reliant on the interim manager, which will have significant discretion as to the implementation and execution of Spinco's business strategies and risk management practices.
+Spinco's operational success and ability to execute its business strategy will depend significantly upon the satisfactory performance of these services by the interim real estate management company until permanent management is in place.